Is working out while breastfeeding possible? Here’s everything you need to know about exercise and breastfeeding, and

 - Work out really fast.

-The other option that worked for me was to do a short, intense exercise video like the 30 Day Shred.
-It is only 20 minutes long, but trust me, Jillian Michaels will own you by the end of it.
-Something short like this can be done while the baby naps (I often had to pause Jillian to replace a pacifier) or your partner, if you have one, takes a shift.
-I found it also gave me more energy to get things done around the house and with the baby when I’d finished it.
+The other option that worked for me was to do a short, intense HIIT (high intensity interval training) exercise video on YouTube.
+Something that is only 20 minutes long, but intense.
+This way you can do it while the baby naps (I often had to pause the video to replace a pacifier) or your partner, if you have one, takes a shift.
+I found doing a HIIT workout also gave me more energy to get things done around the house and with the baby when I’d finished it.